hirosystems/clarity-examples/examples/fungible-token/README.md

 Fungible tokens are digital assets that can be sent, received, combined, and divided.

 This contract implements a basic fungible token that conforms to the SIP-010 FT standard.
-Be sure to chance the placeholder name of the collection, as well as any other details.
+Be sure to change the placeholder name of the collection, as well as any other variables or references to your new project.

 ## SIP-010 Standard Trait Definition for Fungible Tokens

 In [Stacks Improvement Proposal 010 (SIP-010)](https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md), the Stacks community proposed and approved a standard set of functions that every fungible token contract is to implement to qualify as a compliant fungible token on the Stacks chain.
-This creates uniformity and predictability in contract interactions, as well as enables a handful of built-in Clarity functions accessible only to SIP-010 contracts (such as `ft-transfer?`, etc.)
+This creates uniformity and predictability in contract interactions, as well as enables a handful of built-in Clarity functions accessible only to SIP-010 contracts (such as `ft-transfer?`, etc.).

 Those functions are specified in the SIP and must be implemented in each contract.
 Trait conformance is then asserted with an `impl-trait` declaration at the top of the contract pointing to the relevant trait reference published on the Stacks mainnet.